 The fluctuation of hormones can also predispose to skin inflammation, a key pathway in the development of acne.
 It can also make the environment much more conducive to acne-causing bacteria.
 These same hormonal fluctuations before the onset of the period is also responsible for PMS.
 Which is itself, associated with increased stress.
 This is a psychological reaction that can also worsen acne.

 How do birth control pills treat hormonal acne?

 The way birth control pills work in the treatment of adult hormonal acne is via manipulation of the levels of circulating sex hormones.
-Most oral contraceptive pills used for the treatment of acne specifically, contain two ingredients.
+Most oral contraceptive pills in use for the treatment of acne specifically, contain two ingredients.
 These are a derivate of estrogen, as well as Cyproterone acetate, itself a progestin medication that is also an anti-androgen.
 This means that it counteracts the effects of testosterone.
 This means if you have higher levels of circulating estrogen, which is physiologically the case for women vs men, you’re going to expect softer, smoother skin.

 When you are suffering from hormonal acne and you take a birth control pill, you are essentially increasing the levels of circulating estrogen.
 At the same time, if you are taking a medication for the treatment for acne, such as one that contains the anti-androgen Cyproterone acetate, it’s going to block the effects of testosterone – which is responsible for acne flareups just before your period starts.

 What are the effects of birth control pills?